Atif-24/Office-Building-Electrical-Design/README.md

 ## Project Overview

 The "Office Building Electrical Design" project was a personal endeavor aimed at developing proficiency in AutoCAD and gaining practical knowledge about electrical design principles.
-The primary focus of the project was to create an efficient and sustainable lighting layout for an office building using Dialux Evo, a powerful lighting simulation software.
-Through this project, I sought to understand the intricacies of electrical design, learn to use industry-standard software, and apply sustainable practices in lighting systems.
+The main goal of the project was to create an efficient and sustainable lighting layout for an office building using Dialux Evo, a powerful lighting simulation software.
+Throughout this project, I sought to understand the intricacies of electrical design, learn to use industry-standard software, and apply sustainable practices in lighting systems.

 ## Key Objectives

-1. **AutoCAD Proficiency**: The project began with the import of an AutoCAD file into Dialux Evo, allowing me to understand the importance of accurate drawings and how they impact the lighting design process.
+1. **AutoCAD Proficiency**: The project began with the import of an AutoCAD file into Dialux Evo, which allowed me to understand the importance of accurate drawings and how they impact the lighting design process.

-2. **Electrical Design Principles**: By creating the lighting layout for the office building, I delved into electrical design concepts, such as lux levels, lighting uniformity, and choosing appropriate luminaires.
+2. **Electrical Design Principles**: Creating the lighting layout for the office building involved delving into electrical design concepts, such as lux levels, lighting uniformity, and choosing appropriate luminaires.

 3. **Energy-Efficient Lighting**: A significant objective was to focus on energy efficiency by selecting LED luminaires over traditional fluorescent lamps, contributing to sustainable lighting practices.